AmrDeveloper/Amun/docs/reference/values.md

-Jot has support for primitives types similer to C/C++
+Amun has support for primitives types similer to C/C++

 ## Numbers

-Jot has different size of signed and un signed integers and floats
+Amun has different size of signed and un signed integers and floats

 ### un signed integers